EmmaSteinman/proj2/src/userprog/DESIGNDOC.md

 > B10: What advantages or disadvantages can you see to your design
 > for file descriptors?

+  * Our design for file descriptors has very little chance of repeating file descriptors since it just iterates through an array and increments each time.
+It is also advantageous because it keeps track of the file structs in the array as well, for easy access.
+However, it is very likely that there is a lot of wasted space in the array, as it does not return to 0 until the entire array (128 bytes) is filled, so it is very likely that once you get about halfway through the array, many of the files near index 0 are closed, so you could save space by putting new files in the first empty spot instead of solely incrementing each time.

 > B11: The default tid_t to pid_t mapping is the identity mapping.
 > If you changed it, what advantages are there to your approach?

+  * We kept identity mapping for tid_t to pid_t.
+An advantage to creating a more complex mapping could be having more information about processes and threads and their relationship, based on the relationship between the pid and tid.